 Go for a walk with your dog!

 Susan Sternberg has spent her career observing dogs.
-She has been a pioneer in the shelter world, developing an effective system for evaluating shelter dogs, to make sure that they are safe to be adopted out into a new home.
+She has been a pioneer in the shelter world always putting the dog’s welfare first.
 I have followed her, her entire career and as dog professionals, we owe her a debt of gratitude for what she has taught us.

 Below is a list of ten elements that she believes are necessary to building a great relationship between you and your dog.
 I agree.